 “(a) Housing Authority Rent Supplement Program Fund.

-(1) There is established as a special fund the Housing Authority Rent Supplement Program Fund, which shall be administered by the Authority in accordance with paragraph (3) of this section.
+(1) There is established as a special fund the Housing Authority Rent Supplement Program Fund, which shall be administered by the Authority in accordance with paragraph (3) of this subsection.

 “(2) There shall be deposited into the Housing Authority Rent Supplement Program Fund: